micmejia/bible-dump/AMPC/Luke/Luke 11.md

-The queen of the South will arise in the judgment with the people of this age _and_ generation and condemn them; for she came from the ends of the [inhabited] earth to listen to the wisdom of Solomon, and notice, [^n]here is more than Solomon.
+The queen of the South will arise in the judgment with the people of this age _and_ generation and condemn them; for she came from the ends of the [inhabited] earth to listen to the wisdom of Solomon, and notice, here is more than Solomon.